-Royal Collection In 1742 the great Venetian artist Giovanni Antonio Canal (1697-1768), better known as Canaletto, painted a series of five views of Rome.
+Royal Collection, London On April 19th 1768, the Venetian painter Giovanni Antonio Canal (b.
+1697), better known as Canaletto, died in his native city.
+In 1742, Canaletto, painted five large views of Rome's greatest monuments.
 It is thought that the paintings formed a special commission for Canaletto's great friend and patron Joseph Smith (1682-1770), who was the British Consul in Venice from 1744 to 1760.
-Their tall and narrow format suggests that the paintings were probably designed for a specific location.
+Rome, where Canaletto lived from 1719 to 1720, was the high point of the Grand Tour and the monuments are seen through the eyes of brightly dressed tourists.
+Some carry guidebooks, while others are accompanied by a soberly dressed guide, known as a cicerone.
 In 1762 Smith sold his extensive collection of paintings (including the works by Canaletto), prints and drawings to King George III.
 Comments are closed.

 |